Supporting the academic, social, and cultural development of every student at Eberwhite Elementary School

 A few other things...

-In the Fall and Spring the PTO offers a chance to purchase spirit wear showing our Eberwhite pride.
+In the Fall, the PTO offers a chance to purchase spirit wear showing our Eberwhite pride.
 In the fall hoodies, and long and short sleeved t-shirts are offered.
-In the spring, short-sleeved t-shirts and hoodies are sold.
+We also provide each student and teacher a T-Shirt using PTO funds which they wear at Fun Run! -